-46. (1) A person who-

-(a) drives or attempts to drive a vehicle on a road or other public place; or after consuming so much alcohol that the proportion of it in his or her breath, blood or urine exceeds the prescribed limit commits an offence.
+- 46. (1) It is an offence for a person to- - (a) drive or attempt to drive a vehicle on a road or other public place; or - (b) be in charge of a motor vehicle on a road or other public place, after consuming so much alcohol that the proportion of it in his or her breath, blood or urine exceeds the prescribed limit.